Objective C vs. Swift: Which is Better? (A Definitive Guide)

 When it comes down to deciding which one you should use over another, I always recommend starting with what you have the most experience with.

 If you’ve been writing Objective-C language for the last five or ten years and never used Swift, there’s no reason to start right now unless you’re being forced to.
+If you’re familiar with other object oriented programming languages and object oriented syntax, Objective-C will be easier for you.

 Sure, the day may come where you’ll have to learn or want to learn another language.
 But if you’ve got lots of projects in your queue, it’s better to just go with what you know best.